Rayman-Sodhi/Clone-IT/HackerRank Clone/Readme.md

 ## HackerRank Clone

-This is full landing page of Hackerrank.
+This is clone of HackerRank website.

 <h3>Tech Stack:</h3>